 Sencha Tea's Health Benefits

-Sencha tea leaves are dense in nutrients and, just like matcha tea, may provide a host of benefits if consumed regularly, such as:8
+Sencha tea leaves are dense in nutrients and, just like matcha tea, may provide a host of benefits if consumed regularly:8

 - May have heart-protective benefits.
-There are Japanese studies that suggest how drinking green tea like sencha regularly may help reduce the risk of heart diseases and stroke.
-One study, which was composed of over 8,500 participants, found that those who drank over 10 cups of green tea daily may have a 28 percent reduced risk of dying from heart diseases.9
+There are Japanese studies suggesting that drinking green tea like sencha regularly may help reduce the risk of heart diseases and stroke.
+In one study, which was composed of over 8,500 participants, it was found that those who drank over 10 cups of green tea daily may have a 28 percent reduced risk of dying from heart diseases.9

 - May reduce the risk of Type 2 diabetes.
-One study in Japan found that those who drink six or more cups of green tea had a 33 percent lowered risk of getting Type 2 diabetes compared to those who only consume one cup a week.10 For diabetics, it may also help manage their blood sugar levels.11 This is thanks to the polysaccharides and polyphenols in the tea.
+One study published in Diabetes & Metabolism Journal found that people who drink six or more cups of green tea had a 33 percent lowered risk of getting Type 2 diabetes compared to those who only consume one cup a week.10 For diabetics, it may also help manage their blood sugar levels.11 This is thanks to the polysaccharides and polyphenols in the tea.

 - May help maintain normal cholesterol levels.
-Another Japanese study found that drinking as much as 10 cups of green tea daily can help lower your LDL or bad cholesterol levels while the HDL or good cholesterol remains unaffected.12
+Another Japanese study, published in the Annals of Epidemiology, found that drinking as much as 10 cups of green tea daily can help lower your LDL or bad cholesterol levels while the HDL or good cholesterol remains unaffected.12

 However, take note that the amounts of tea ingested in the above studies may be too much for some people, as it may expose you to excessive caffeine, so tread carefully.